WeakKnight/Mesh-Colors/README.md

 # Mesh-Colors
-implementation of the paper "Mesh Color"
+implementation of the paper "Mesh Colors"